pshrmn/hickory/docs/about/confirming-navigation.md

 # Confirming Navigation

 Normally, when a user clicks a link to another location within your application, hickory will transition directly to the new location.
 However, there are times that this behavior is undesirable.
 For example, if you have a page with a form, you may want to confirm that the user wants to leave the page while the form is being filled out.
-To handle this, Hickory's history objects provide you a `confirmWith` function, which allows you to register a function that will determine whether to confirm or prevent the navigation.
+To handle this, Hickory's history objects provide you a `confirm` function, which allows you to register a function that will determine whether to confirm or prevent the navigation.

 <img src='../../static/Confirmation-Flow.png' />